alphagov/whitehall/docs/assets.md

 > Whitehall creates up to 7 image sizes of each uploaded image.
 Urls to these images are published as part of the content
 > so that rendering applications can then show the best image size for the use case.

-#### *Members of the public* want to see a thumbnail of pdfs where an embedded link to the pdf is provided

-> Whitehall generates thumbnails for pdf file attachments.
-Urls to both the pdf and its thumbnail are
-> published as part of the content and then used by the rendering applications.

 #### *Members of the public* should see document content with working image and attachment urls

 > For *Editionable Content* types, such as **News Articles** or **Publication** - Publishing is prevented for documents